sloganking/Solidity-Domain-Name-Service/design_pattern_desicions.md

 ## Transferring names to other users

-There are three methods of transfering ownership of names
+There are three methods of transfering ownership of names:

 ### ForFree

 Transfers ownership of a name to a specified address